ShadoySV/work-break/README.md

 * It lasted for the daily work time limit if it is configured
 * Break ended

-The notification contains the current phase, strain and today work time, needed break, its end if it starts.
+The notification contains the current phase, strain and today work time, needed break, its end if it starts, today break time.

 ## How to install